Derrick Rose’s desire to remain with the New York Knicks in the long term hasn’t wavered after almost being traded to Minnesota.

 Via Ian Begley of ESPN New York:

 “Like I’ve said all along, and like he’s said all along, you know what, he wants to be in New York.
 He feels comfortable there,” Armstrong said.
-“But we understand the business. … When no one is calling for you is when you’re in trouble.”
+“But we understand the business. … When no one is calling for you [prior to the trade deadline] is when you’re in trouble.”

 Per Berman, Rose met with general manager Steve Mills after practice on Friday and the point guard spoke about his relationship between the two.